6 technical documentation services every scaling SaaS product needs

 3. Documentation architecture and information design

-Documentation architecture defines how users locate and move through information across your entire documentation system.
-Information design ensures that each page has a clear purpose and fits predictably within that system.
+Documentation architecture defines how users find, navigate, and consume information across a documentation system.
+Information design ensures that every page has a clear purpose and fits logically within that structure.

 This service covers:

-- Content type definitions that establish clear boundaries between tutorials, how-to guides, reference material, and conceptual documentation
+• Content type definitions that establish clear boundaries between tutorials, how-to guides, reference documentation, and conceptual content

-- Audience segmentation so developers, administrators, and end users each have a clear path through the docs
+• Audience segmentation so developers, administrators, partners, and end users each have a clear path through the documentation

 4. Ongoing documentation maintenance and ownership